-Here are some other ways of finding out what's available in your community:
+Other ways of finding out what's available in your community include:

-- Check local noticeboards, news, pamphlets and online community information in apps like Facebook. - Councils often have up-to-date information about groups or programs in your area. - Check resource centres, like senior centres, libraries, community spaces and cultural centres. - National Seniors Australia is the largest not-for-profit serving the 50+ population.
+- local noticeboards, news, pamphlets and online community information in apps like Facebook. - councils often have up-to-date information about groups or programs in your area. - Resource centres, like senior centres, libraries, community spaces and cultural centres. - National Seniors Australia is the largest not-for-profit serving the 50+ population.
 It has community branches all over Australia.
 Branch members discuss community issues, enjoy social events, and hear guest speakers.

 Joining a group is an easy way to get out to a local community meeting place for a change of scene.
-There can be little to no cost involved.
+There can be little, or no cost involved.